PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 Date.MonthName( \#date(2023, 1, 1) )

-The **Date.MonthName** function accepts an second, optional parameter to pass a specific language and locale.
+The **Date.MonthName** function accepts an second, optional string parameter to pass a specific language and locale.

 Date.MonthName( \#date(2023, 1, 1), "en-US")

-If you want to month name translated into French, you can pass a text value of **fr-FR** as the second parameter.
+If you want to translate the month name into French, you can pass a text value of **fr-FR** as the second parameter.

 Date.MonthName( \#date(2022, 12, 1), "fr-FR")

 Now, let's revisit the **Languages** table you saw earlier.
-Now we can reveal why it include the **DefaultCulture** column.
+Now we can reveal why it includes the **DefaultCulture** column.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image104.png"
 style="width:6.24277in;height:0.96916in" />

-Power Query is built on a functional query language named M which makes it possible to enumerate through the rows oof the **Languages** table to discover what languages and what default cultures are supported in the current project.
-This makes it possible to write queries which use the **Languages** table as a datasource to generate calendar translation tables on the fly with month names and day or week names.
+Power Query is built on a functional query language named M which makes it possible to enumerate through the rows of the **Languages** table to discover what languages and what default cultures are supported in the current project.
+This makes it possible to write a query which uses the **Languages** table as its source to generate a calendar translation table with the names of months or weekdays.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image105.png"
-style="width:4.6891in;height:1.97688in" />
+style="width:7.15723in;height:3.01742in" />

 Here's an example of the M code used to generate the **Translated Month Names Table**.